adeira/universe/src/packages/js/README.md

 }
 ```

 First it's more readable this way - you don't have to use conditions at all.
 But more importantly we can now work with these errors/warnings a bit better.
 The idea is to transpile these functions so they do not contain sensitive error messages in production.
-These functions are therefore perfect fit for production applications.
-Not so great for NPM packages though because you may want to preserve the error messages.
+These functions are therefore perfect fit for your production applications.

-> Please note: this transpilation is currently not implemented yet.

 Invariant has also great [native support in Flow](https://flow.org/en/docs/linting/rule-reference/#toc-unnecessary-invariant).
 Just add this to your Flow config file: